Skip to Content

 Mythos: The Greek Myths Reimagined by Stephen Fry

-Mythos is a standout among books on Greece history and ancient Greek culture.
-With his unique blend of wit, humor, and storytelling prowess, Fry takes readers on a contemporary journey through Greek mythology.
+Mythos stands out among books on Greece history and ancient Greek culture.
+Fry’s unique blend of wit, humor, and storytelling prowess takes readers on a contemporary journey through Greek mythology.

-He reshapes the tales of Zeus and the Olympians, adding modern humor and emotional depth while preserving their timeless wonder.
-Moreover, this remarkable book showcases artwork inspired by these myths and offers insightful notes from the author.
+Reshaping the tales of Zeus and the Olympians with modern humor and emotional depth, he preserves their timeless wonder.
+This remarkable book also features artwork inspired by these myths and insightful notes from the author.

-Whether you’re well-versed in Greek mythology or a newcomer to these stories, you’ll love Fry’s retellings.
+Whether you’re well-versed in Greek mythology or a newcomer, you’ll love Fry’s retellings.
 Don’t miss his 2018 work Heroes and the 2020 novel Troy.

-Growing up in Crete, Princess Ariadne, King Minos’ daughter, lives in the shadow of the fearsome Minotaur and its labyrinth.
-Each year, the Minotaur demands blood, a reminder of their family’s shame.
+Growing up in Crete, Princess Ariadne, King Minos’ daughter, lives in the shadow of the fearsome Minotaur and its labyrinth, a reminder of their family’s shame.
+Meeting Theseus, brought as a sacrifice, they hatch a daring plan to defy the gods.

 Clytemnestra: A Novel by Costanza Casati

-Casati’s debut novel delves deep into one of the most notorious figures of Greek mythology: Clytemnestra.
-Often overshadowed by her sister Helen, we follow her path from Spartan princess to her tumultuous marriage to Agamemnon.
+Casati’s debut novel delves into the notorious figure of Greek mythology: Clytemnestra.
+Overshadowed by her sister Helen, we follow her path from Spartan princess to her tumultuous marriage with Agamemnon.

-The author offers readers a deeper understanding of Clytemnestra’s motivations, convictions, and the events that shaped her into the formidable woman she became.
-Enduring abuse, loss, and grief, she ultimately decides to take revenge.
+The author provides insight into Clytemnestra’s motivations, convictions, and the events shaping her into the formidable woman she becomes.
+Enduring abuse, loss, and grief, she ultimately seeks revenge.

-Set against the backdrop of Ancient Greece, this blazing novel is a gripping tale of power, prophecies, love, and the unforgettable queen who wielded death as her weapon of justice.
+Set in Ancient Greece, this gripping novel tells a tale of power, prophecies, love, and the unforgettable queen wielding death as her weapon of justice.
 Clytemnestra is a must-read for fans of Greek mythology!

 The Silence of the Girls by Pat Barker

-The Silence of the Girls is a thought-provoking book about Greece, offering a fresh perspective on the Iliad.
-In fact, it tells the story from the viewpoint of Briseis, a woman whose life is irrevocably altered by the brutal Trojan War.
+The Silence of the Girls offers a thought-provoking perspective on Greece and the Iliad, telling the story from the viewpoint of Briseis, a woman profoundly affected by the Trojan War.

-Barker’s narrative is unflinching in its portrayal of the horrors of war, yet it also reveals the resilience and strength of the women who lived through it.
-In vivid prose and meticulous detail, The Silence of the Girls revitalizes mythological tales for a deeper understanding of ancient life.
+In vivid prose, The Silence of the Girls revitalizes mythological tales for a deeper understanding of ancient life.

 Pandora’s Jar by Natalie Haynes

-Haynes explores the stories of women like Jocasta, Helen of Troy, Medea, and Medusa, revealing their complexities and motivations.
-She also offers a powerful account of the goddesses of Mount Olympus, including Hera, Aphrodite, Athene, and Circe.
+She explores the complexities and motivations of characters like Jocasta, Helen of Troy, Medea, and Medusa, alongside a powerful account of Mount Olympus goddesses Hera, Aphrodite, Athene, and Circe.

-Pandora’s Jar reevaluates these millennia-old myths and encourages readers to question why women in these stories have been unfairly portrayed for so long.
+The book reevaluates millennia-old myths, challenging the unfair portrayal of women in these stories and encouraging readers to question these narratives.
 It’s one of our top books to read before going to Greece!

 The Greek Way by Edith Hamilton

-The Greek Way is one of the best books about Greece history, transporting readers to the golden age in the fifth century BC.
-Hamilton explores the works of renowned figures like Homer, Pindar, and Aeschylus, as well as the philosophical contributions of Socrates and Plato.
+The Greek Way stands out among books on Greece history, offering a journey to the fifth century BC golden age.
+Hamilton explores the works of figures like Homer, Pindar, and Aeschylus alongside the philosophical contributions of Socrates and Plato.

-Despite being six decades old, this masterful book breathes life into ancient Greece, connecting the questions of that era to the present day.
-Hamilton’s deep understanding of Greek culture, literature, and philosophy makes this book a treasure trove for anyone intrigued by antiquity.
+Despite its six-decade age, the book breathes life into ancient Greece, connecting questions of that era to the present day.
+Hamilton’s profound understanding of Greek culture, literature, and philosophy makes it a treasure trove for anyone intrigued by antiquity.

 Historical fiction books set in Greece

 This famous novel transports readers to the enchanting Greek island of Cephallonia during the early days of World War II.
-Dr. Iannis practices medicine on the island, passing his healing wisdom to his daughter, Pelagia.
+Dr. Iannis practices medicine, passing his healing wisdom to his daughter, Pelagia.

-Life remains relatively peaceful even with the Italian invasion, thanks to the presence of the mandolin-playing Captain Antonio Corelli.
-Despite Pelagia’s engagement to a young fisherman named Mandras, she and Captain Corelli are drawn into a passionate affair.
+Life remains peaceful despite the Italian invasion, thanks to the mandolin-playing Captain Antonio Corelli.
+Despite Pelagia’s engagement to Mandras, she and Captain Corelli are drawn into a passionate affair.

-Love amidst the turmoil of war is fraught with complexities as allegiances shift, friendships crumble, and the horrors of conflict affect everyone.
-Captain Corelli’s Mandolin captures the essence of life during this tumultuous period and is a testament to the enduring power of love and resilience amidst chaos.
+Love amidst wartime complexities unfolds as allegiances shift, friendships crumble, and the horrors of conflict affect everyone.
+Captain Corelli’s Mandolin captures the essence of life during this tumultuous period, testifying to the enduring power of love and resilience amidst chaos.

 The Island by Victoria Hislop